 How to Create Magnetic Employer Brand Content

-Socially conscious HR firms have known for a long time that it's not enough for companies to offer competitive salaries and benefits packages.
-We knew that before DEI became a top business trend, and we know it now, in the current Executive Order climate where we see many walking back their DEI commitments they made only a few short years ago.
+Socially conscious HR firms have long known it’s not enough to offer competitive pay and benefits.
+We knew that before DEI trended, and we know it now—even as some leaders walk back commitments they made only a few years ago.

-Whether they realize it or not, job candidates are searching for companies with socially conscious employer branding because socially conscious is the new compelling.
+Whether they realize it or not, candidates are searching for companies with socially conscious employer branding.
+They know, just like we do, that socially conscious is the new compelling™.

-Employer branding is like a magnet that attracts the right people to your organization by reinforcing the story shared on your careers page and in your interview process.
-And one of the best ways to strengthen any magnet is to stack it with more magnets, which is why you need employer brand content.
+Employer branding is a magnet: it attracts the right people by reinforcing the story on your careers page and in your interviews.
+And one of the best ways to strengthen any magnet is to stack it.
+And that’s where employer brand content comes in.

 What is Employer Brand Content?

-If your employer brand is the story that highlights what it's like to work for your company, then employer brand content is how you tell that story.
-Employer brand content is how you bring your employee experience to life.
+If your employer brand is the story of what it’s like to work with you, employer brand content is how you tell that story.
+It brings your employee experience to life.

-Employer brand content takes many forms.
-Yes, it's your website career pages, and it’s also the authentic employee stories shared on social media, blog posts highlighting your commitment to social impact, and perhaps even a podcast series featuring diverse voices giving a behind-the-scenes look at your organization.
+It can be career-page copy, authentic employee stories on social, blog posts highlighting your social impact, or a podcast featuring diverse voices with a behind-the-scenes look at your org.

-Employer brand content is strategically crafted to strengthen your recruitment marketing.
-It adds an invaluable integrity layer to your recruitment efforts, helping you build trust, create genuine connections with applicants, and inspire the right people to apply.
+Employer brand content strengthens recruitment marketing.
+It adds integrity, builds trust, creates genuine connections, and inspires the right people to apply.

-Employer brand content translates corporate-sounding mission, vision, values, and value prop statements into heartfelt words and stories that resonate with job seekers' desire for purpose and meaning in their work.
+It also translates corporate-sounding mission, vision, values, and value-prop statements into heartfelt stories that resonate with job seekers’ desire for purpose and meaning.

 A stock photo of a red and black magnet against a black background with cut out people shaped figures being drawn to it